pushpalroy/flick/README.md

 # Popular Movies Stage 2
 An app to allow users to discover the most popular and top rated movies playing.
 This project was done as a part of Android Developer Nanodegree Program.

+In gradle.properties file, themoviedb.org API key needs to be added with the name movieDbApiKey.